NPMoyer/Level2Web/Instructions/README.txt

 1. Go to Automatn_Pub\Level 2 Web and open a new command window
 2. Enter node server.js
 3. Your computer is now a server capable of handling HTTP requests across the LAN
-4. Anyone can go to http://youripaddress adn they will be redirected to the website
+4. Anyone can go to http://youripaddress and they will be redirected to the website